RickyLoader/PlexGap/README.md

 As items belonging to the same collection are found, they are marked as seen in this list.

-This process does not take long as only one API call is made per collection, however the application must sleep on occasion to respect the rate limit.
+This process does not take long as only one API call is made per collection.

 Upon checking all movies, you will be prompted with a link to follow: